 There are certain procedures that must be complied with before this office can accept a “hot check” for prosecution.
 These procedures are required by law and are as follows:

 - A notice letter must be sent to the check writer, allowing ten business days from the receipt of the letter to make restitution.
 The notice letter MUST contain the required wording of the Texas Penal Code Sec.
 31.06 (See below for ‘Notice Letter’ form)

-- A notice letter may be sent via certified mail or first class mail with affidavit of service (See below for `Affidavit of Service’ form)
+- A notice letter may be sent via certified mail or first class mail with an affidavit of service (See below for `Affidavit of Service’ form)

 - A notice letter is not required for checks returned “account closed,” “no account found” or “unable to locate.”

-After expiration of the notice period, you may mail or bring the following to our office to file a complaint:
+After the expiration of the notice period, you may mail or bring the following to our office to file a complaint: